top of page

 Group Leader / Chief Investigator

-Joy is a USyd alum, completed B.Sci.
-Adv. in Chemistry and Math, followed by Honours I and Ph.D. in Chemistry (Warr Lab).
-She then moved to the United States, where she did postdoc research at Harvard University, in the Whitesides lab (Chemistry) and the Sasselov lab (Astronomy).
-Joy returned to USyd in 2024 as a Sydney Horizon Fellow to build her own research group.
+Joy is a USyd alum, with B.Sci.
+Adv.
+(Honours I) and Ph.D. in Chemistry (Warr group).
+She then moved to the United States and did postdoc research at Harvard, in the Whitesides group (Chemistry, Materials Science, and Engineering) and the Sasselov group (Astronomy).
+Joy returned to USyd as a continuing faculty member and established this group in July 2024.
+[Joy's CV]

 William McLeod Sydney Chemistry